-BESS and PPES students who obtain an overall grade of I and TSM students who obtain an overall I based on the mean of their marks in the two subjects are recommended to the Board for election to Scholarship.
+BESS and PPES students who obtain an overall grade of I and TSM/JH students who obtain an overall I based on the mean of their marks in the two subjects are recommended to the Board for election to Scholarship.
 Scholars obtain free Commons, are entitled to rooms free of charge for nine months of the year, are entitled to remission of student charges and receive a (rather small!) salary.
 View the entitlements for Scholars.
 Students who sit 'Schol', however, comment that a major benefit regardless of success is the camaraderie and closeness created among the group preparing for the examination.

 Overall Structure of Economics I and II and Quantitative methods papers

 The Department of Economics is responsible for three papers in the Scholarship examination: Economics I, Economics II, and Quantitative methods.
-Apart from Economics III, which focuses on first year material, the main focus of the questions on these papers will be on the subject-areas covered in economics modules in Michaelmas term in the SF year, with Economics I relating to module ECU22011 Intermediate Economics A, Economics II relating to module ECU22021 The Economy of Ireland A and Quantitative methods relating to module ECU22031 Mathematical and Statistical Methods A.) Economics III will focus on material from the Introduction to Economics sequence, ECU11011 and ECU11012.
+Apart from Economics III, which focuses on first year material, the main focus of the questions on these papers will be on the subject-areas covered in economics modules in Semester 1 in the SF year, with Economics I relating to module ECU22011 Intermediate Economics A, Economics II relating to module ECU22021 The Economy of Ireland A and Quantitative methods relating to module ECU22031 Mathematical and Statistical Methods A.) Economics III will focus on material from the Introduction to Economics sequence, ECU11011 and ECU11012.